Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Experimental

 \subsection{Tomographic imaging}

 Tomographic imaging has been carried out with 3D FIB-SEM using a Helios 5 Hydra DualBeam (ThermoFisher) with a concentric backscatter detector.
 An acceleration voltage of $\SI{3}{\kilo\eV}$ and a current of $\SI{0.8}{\nano\ampere}$ is used.
 Some samples have been imaged with a voxel size of $\SI{20}{\nano\meter}$ and some with $\SI{50}{\nano\meter}$, see Table~\ref{tab:my_label} for a detailed overview of all considered anode samples.
+Note that for anodes manufactured by means of the infiltration technology a higher resolution is chosen, due to the finer microstructure.
+For anodes manufactured by means of the powder technology a lower resolution is sufficient for the microstructure analysis.
+However, to compare the two manufacturing processes for sample G, a resolution of \SI{20}{nm} is required.